FaizaJibril/FaizaJibril/README.md

-### Hi there, My name is Faiza and I am a multifaceted software engineer
+### Hi there, My name is Faiza Jibril and I am a multifaceted software engineer
 <!--
 **FaizaJibril/FaizaJibril** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.